“For God sent not His Son into the world to condemn the world; but that the world through Him might be saved” (John 3:17).

 At the time Jesus’ work was the redemption of all mankind.
 The sins of all who believed in Him were forgiven; as long as you believed in Him, He would redeem you; if you believed in Him, you were no longer a sinner, you were relieved of your sins.
 This is what it meant to be saved, and to be justified by faith.
 Yet in those who believed, there remained that which was rebellious and opposed God, and which still had to be slowly removed ... (“The Vision of God’s Work (2)”).

-Man’s flesh is of Satan, it is full of disobedient dispositions, it is deplorably filthy, it is something unclean.
-People covet the enjoyment of the flesh too much and there are too many manifestations of the flesh; this is why God despises the flesh to a certain extent.
+Man’s flesh is of Satan, it is full of rebellious dispositions, it is deplorably filthy, and it is something unclean.
+People covet the enjoyment of the flesh too much and there are too many manifestations of the flesh; this is why God despises man’s flesh to a certain extent.
 When people cast off the filthy, corrupt things of Satan, they gain God’s salvation.
 But if they still do not divest themselves of filth and corruption, then they are still living under the domain of Satan.
 People’s conniving, deceitfulness, and crookedness are all things of Satan.
 Saving you is allowing you to escape from these things.
 God’s work cannot be wrong; it is all done in order to save people from darkness.
 When you have believed to a certain point and can divest yourself of the corruption of the flesh, and are no longer enshackled by this corruption, will you not have been saved?
 When you live under Satan’s domain you are incapable of manifesting God, you are something filthy, and cannot receive God’s inheritance.
 Once you have been cleansed and made perfect, you will be holy, you will be a proper person, and you will be blessed by God and delightful to God.

-In the end, the things within people that are of Satan, and the things of their nature must change, and must become compatible with the requirements of the truth; only in this way can one truly attain salvation.
-If, as you used to when you were within the religion, you just spout some words of doctrine or shouting some slogans, and then doing some actions and good behaviors, and not committing certain sins, not committing the obvious sins—this still does not mean that you have entered onto the right track of believing in God.
-Just because you can abide by the rules, does that mean you are walking the correct path?
-Does this mean you have chosen correctly?
+In the end, the things within people that are of Satan and the things of their nature must change and must become compatible with the requirements of the truth; only in this way can one truly attain salvation.
+If, as you used to when you were within the religion, you just spout some words of doctrine or shout out slogans, and then do a few good deeds, exhibit a bit more good behavior and refrain from committing some sins, some obvious sins, this still does not mean that you have set foot upon the right track of believing in God.
+Does being able to abide by the rules indicate that you are walking the correct path?
+Does it mean that you have chosen correctly?
 If the things within your nature have not changed, and in the end you are still resisting and offending God, then this is your biggest problem.
 If, in your belief in God, you do not resolve this problem, then can you be considered to have been saved?

 “Whoever commits sin is the servant of sin.
 And the servant stays not in the house for ever” (John 8:34–35).